Student Research Grants

 Terms and responsibilities

 SWS Student Research Grants are not intended to be used as the sole source of support nor should the grant be used to provide funding for incidental research tasks of a larger project.
 Funds requested for equipment purchases, contracted routine chemical analyses, field assistant(s), vehicle rental, etc. will not be provided except under extraordinary circumstances.
 Applicants should recognize that the need for such requests should be especially well substantiated in the budget justification section of the written proposal.
-Funds for salary, tuition, costs associated with attendance at professional meetings or symposia, typing or word processing, routine photocopying, purchase of computer software, and/or thesis preparation will not be provided.
+These grants are intended to aid student's costs of travel, room and board in the course of field investigation and to help cover costs of expendable materials and supplies required in the execution of the proposed research.

 Student investigators are encouraged to seek publication of research results.
 For any published research or oral or poster presentations, SWS (and/or the appropriate SWS Section or Chapter) should be acknowledged for its financial support through the Student Research Grant program.